juliaguida/oystercard/pills/project_retrospective.md

 * Was everyone’s voice heard in the team?
 If not, how can we make it better?

-* Is everyone up to speed at where we are at?
+* Is everyone up to speed with where we are at?
 Did we all understand the steps to get here?
 If not, how can we make it better?

 * Does everyone feel happy working in the team?
 If not, how can we make it better?